tomchaplin/PHP_Paginator/README.md

 ```php
 include_once "path_to/Pagiantion.class.php";
 ```
 Next we will construct a new Paginator object.
-The constructor function requires 3 inputs:
+The constructor function requires 2 inputs:
 1. A PDO object which should be connected to your database,
-2. The query returning the data you wish to paginate,
+2. The query returning the data you wish to paginate
-3. The total number of rows this query will return.

 Optionally, the user may also provide a callback function.
 This function should accept a PDO object and should bind any parameters in your query.